-I am a PhD student in molecular biology, mostly — but also an amateur photographer, recreational cyclist and runner, whimsical writer, enthusiastic pixel baker, web designer and programmer.
+I am a PhD graduate in molecular biology, mostly — but also a skilled bioinformatician, amateur photographer, recreational cyclist and runner, whimsical writer, enthusiastic pixel baker, web designer and programmer.
 Sometimes clumsy.

 I explore a myriad of decidedly different hobbies in my free time, beyond my professional endeavour as a molecular biologist.

 I am proficient in back- and frontend web design—from R, Python, MySQL, PHP, to HTML5, CSS3, jQuery… you name it.
 I sparingly work with paid project due to my commitment to my PhD studies, but I do code enthusiastically in my free time.

 In my freetime, I play around with Mike Bostock's amazing d3.js using publicly available data.

 I started my first (now defunct) blog on July 1st, 2007.
 It was the first door I opened that led me to the Internet, and probably played an indispensible role in moulding my identity as I know it today.

 Occasionally, but not too often, an idea strikes me.
 I pen my rambunctious thoughts on paper, and gather them into a draft in my free time, often weekends.
 I sleep over my ideas, just to make sure I appreiate the arguments from all camps.
 Then I start writing.
 And then I publish.

 I don't typically choose topics to write on — but rely on drawing from what is left of my inspiration (if any) after my usual work hours as a post-graduate research assistant.
 I don't boast a lot of articles under my belt, but I do give me best when I write one.